ibm-cloud-docs/codeengine/deploy-scale.md

 With {{site.data.keyword.codeengineshort}}, you don't need to think about scaling because the number of running instances of an application is automatically scaled up or down (to zero) based on incoming workloads.
 With automatic scaling, you don't pay for resources that are not used.
 {: shortdesc}

-To observe application scaling from the [{{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/overview), navigate to your running application and click **Instances**.
+To observe application scaling from the [{{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/overview), navigate to your specific application page.
 While the application is running, the number of running instances is `1` or greater based on the maximum number of instances that you specified.
-When the application is finished running, the number of running instances scales down the minimum number of instances setting.
-If the minimum number of instances is set to `0`, the application scales to zero.
+When the application is finished running, the number of running instances scales down to the minimum number of instances setting.
+If the minimum number of instances is set to `0`, the application scales to zero and the number of instances for the app reflects `0` instances.

 ## Concurrency values
 {: #app-concurrency}

-To control the concurrency-per-application revision, you can set the concurrency value in the **Runtime** section when you create or update an application.
+To control the concurrency-per-application instance, you can set the concurrency value in the **Runtime** section when you create or update an application.
 In the CLI, you can configure the concurrency by using the `--concurrency` option when you create or update applications with the `ibmcloud ce app create` or `ibmcloud ce app update` commands.
 By using the API specification, you can set the `containerConcurrency` on the revision template.
 For more information, see the [revision specification documentation](https://github.com/knative/docs/blob/master/docs/serving/spec/knative-api-specification-1.0.md#revision-2){: external}.
 {: shortdesc}

 Setting the container concurrency (cc) configuration enforces an upper threshold of requests to be processed within an application instance.
 If concurrency reaches this threshold, subsequent requests are buffered and must wait until enough capacity is free to execute the requests.
 More capacity might be freed up through the completion of requests or the scaling up of more application instances.